-President Biden and Russia’s Putin meet ahead of summit
+Biden-Putin summit ends with some diplomatic steps forward but no significant announcements

 Putin, for his part, has reacted with whatabout-isms and obfuscations — pointing to the Jan.
 6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn’t been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.

-Even so, Biden has called it an important step if the two nations are able to ultimately find “stability and predictability” in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America’s fiercest adversaries.
+The Russian president said there was an agreement between the leaders to return their ambassadors to their respective postings.
+Both countries had pulled back their top envoys to Washington and Moscow as relations chilled in recent months.

-“We should decide where it’s in our mutual interest, in the interest of the world, to cooperate, and see if we can do that,” Biden told reporters earlier this week.
-“And the areas where we don’t agree, make it clear what the red lines are.”
+Russia’s ambassador to the U.S., Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer; U.S. Ambassador to Russia John Sullivan left Moscow almost two months ago, after Russia suggested he return to Washington for consultations.
+Putin said that the ambassadors were expected to return their posts in the coming days.

-Arrangements for the meeting have been carefully choreographed and vigorously negotiated by both sides.
+Arrangements for the meeting were carefully choreographed and vigorously negotiated by both sides.

 Biden first floated the meeting in an April phone call in which he informed Putin that he would be expelling several Russian diplomats and imposing sanctions against dozens of people and companies, part of an effort to hold the Kremlin accountable for interference in last year’s presidential election and the hacking of federal agencies.